I come from a long line of rabbis.

 Let us be companions on this journey together.
 As you peruse these pages, perhaps you will feel something calling to the deepest part of your heart.

 I have been blessed over my life to have served the Jewish people in a variety of contexts.

-I am a Senior Rabbinic Fellow of the Shalom Hartman Institute in Jerusalem, and am certified as a Jewish mindfulness meditation teacher by the Institute of Jewish Spirituality.
+I am a Senior Rabbinic Fellow of the Shalom Hartman Institute in Jerusalem, am certified as a Spiritual Director by the Morei Derekh Jewish Spiritual Direction Training program, and as a Jewish mindfulness meditation teacher by the Institute for Jewish Spirituality, where I have also taught.
 I was ordained at the Jewish Theological Seminary, and trained as a lay-therapist at the Alfred Adler Institute in New York.